-Collection and analysis of Australian native truffle DNA is under way as part of a novel $1 million international research project.
+Collection and analysis of Australian native truffle DNA is under way as part of a far-reaching $1 million international research project.

 Australasian mycologists are leading the project supported by the United States Department of Energy Joint Genome Institute to investigate how truffles have evolved from fungi, a change that made them better adapted to drought.